Skip to cookie consent Skip to main content

 The assets

 Virtual Shared Medical Appointments (VSMAs) are an efficient, revenue-generating, care delivery model for chronic disease care.
-The MGH Healthy Lifestyle Program has developed, researched, and scaled VSMAs focused on hypertension, pre-diabetes and type 2 diabetes mellitus, insomnia, and more – it is the largest VSMA program in the country.
-The MGH Healthy Lifestyle Program has 17 trained primary care providers leading almost 30 VSMAs monthly.
+The MGH Healthy Lifestyle Program has developed, researched, and scaled VSMAs focused on hypertension, obesity and GLP-1 medications, prediabetes and type 2 diabetes mellitus, cardiometabolic disease, insomnia, and more – it is the largest VSMA program in the country.
+The MGH Healthy Lifestyle Program has over 15 trained primary care providers leading30 VSMAs monthly.

 Capabilities

-The MGH Healthy Lifestyle Program VSMA curricula incorporate national guidelines and recommendations for chronic disease prevention and treatment through healthy lifestyle changes.
+The MGH Healthy Lifestyle Program VSMA curricula incorporate national guidelines and recommendations for chronic disease prevention and treatment through healthy lifestyle changes and, when appropriate, medication management.
 Patient education materials are built into a PowerPoint slide deck that a clinician presents to patients in a 60-minute VSMA.
-There is also clear facilitator guidance on how to conduct individual patient check-ins after the educational component, which are then used by providers to document and bill for each patient encounter in the exact same way as a 1-to-1 visit in a clinic.
+There is also clear facilitator guidance on how to conduct individual patient check-ins after the educational component, which can then be used by providers to document and bill for each patient encounter in the exact same way as a 1-to-1 visit in a clinic (when clinically appropriate).

-Because providers can bill for 10 patients per hour, as opposed to 2 or 3 in a standard clinic, providers can generate up to 5x revenue.
-As a result, VSMA curricula offer time-tested patient education materials and clinician guidance for promoting healthy lifestyle changes and generating significantly more revenue than standard care.
+Because providers can bill for 10 patients per hour (when clinically appropriate), as opposed to 2 or 3 in a standard clinic, providers can generate up to 5x revenue.
+As a result, VSMA curricula offer time-tested patient education materials and clinician treatment plans that can generate significantly more revenue than standard care.

 The opportunity